Skip to main content

 Removing Rules

-/snotice remove <number>
+/snotice remove <number or range>

 Remove by the index shown in /snotice list.
+Supports single numbers, ranges, and comma-separated combinations:

 Saving Rules